ttamg/actymath/README.md

 Currently only a few old standard mortality tables are implemented, but there is support for 1D and 2D mortality tables [here](https://github.com/ttamg/actymath/blob/main/actymath/tables.py).

+New 1D and 2D mortality tables can be loaded in from CSV or pandas DataFrames.

 ## Contributing

 Feel free to contribute or suggest improvements.